Higher spin glueballs from functional methods: Abstract

 \section{Abstract}

-We calculate the glueball spectrum for spin up to $J=$4 and positive charge parity in pure Yang-Mills theory.
-We construct the full bases for $J=$0,1,2,3,4 and discuss the relation to gauge invariant operators.
-Using a fully self-contained truncation of Dyson-Schwin\-ger equations as input, we obtain ground states and first and second excited states.
+We calculate the glueball spectrum for spin up to $J=$ 4 and positive charge parity in pure Yang-Mills theory.
+We construct the full bases for $J=$ 0,1,2,3,4 and discuss the relation to gauge invariant operators.
+Using a fully self-contained truncation of Dyson-Schwin\-ger equations as input, we obtain ground states and first and second excited states from extrapolations of the eigenvalue curves.
 Where available, we find good quantitative agreement with lattice results. \PACS{12.38.Aw, 14.70.Dj, 12.38.Lg} \keywords{glueballs, bound states, correlation functions, Dyson-Schwinger equations, Yang-Mills theory, 3PI effective action}